URRÚS & University College Dublin

 - Introduction to Counselling.

 - Reflective practice.

 University College Dublin (UCD), the National University of Ireland (NUI).

-Persons over 21 who wish to develop their knowledge and skill in the area of Community Drug/Alcohol work and who have completed a Community Addiction Studies Course or equivalent.
 Participants must have the capacity to complete a course at NUI Diploma Level 7 (NFQ) and must be available to attend the course as described above.